frederic-bousefsaf/ippg-luv_skindetect_cwt/README.md

 ![Alt text](illustrations/cwt.png?raw=true "iPPG signal processing using cwt")

-*(a) The energy curve is used to filter the CWT spectrogram, presented in (b). (c) The reconstruction gives a detrended and denoised version of the raw signal.*
+*(a) The energy curve is used to filter the CWT spectrogram, presented in (b). (c) The reconstruction gives a detrended and denoised version of the raw signal.
+Left figure: processing of a typical raw PPG signal, right figure: processing of a typical pulse rate signal to compute breathing rate (respiratory sinus arrhythmia).*

 ## Requirements
 The codes were developped and tested in Matlab.